• Home Menu

 Luke 1:1-4, Forasmuch as many have taken in hand to set forth in order a declaration of those things which are most surely believed among us, 2 Even as they delivered them unto us, which from the beginning were eyewitnesses, and ministers of the word; 3 It seemed good to me also, having had perfect understanding of all things from the very first, to write unto thee in order, most excellent Theophilus, 4 That thou might know the certainty of those things, wherein thou have been instructed.

-In Luke 1:1-4, He says plainly enough that he was given this information by others, and is rewriting from his understanding of the gospel to Theophilus.
 The book of Luke has some errors in it and should not be considered 100% accurate, anything that conflicts with the book of Matthew and John needs to be rejected.
 Luke claims Jesus told the disciples to sell their clothes to buy a sword, among other things.

 Reference: Luke 22:35 – 22:38, And He said unto them, When I sent you without purse, and scrip, and shoes, lacked ye anything?
 And they said, Nothing.
 36 Then said He unto them, But now, he that has a purse, let him take it, and likewise his scrip: and he that has no sword, let him sell his garment, and buy one.
 37 For I say unto you, that this that is written must yet be accomplished in me, And he was reckoned among the transgressors: for the things concerning me have an end.
 38 And they said, Lord, behold, here are two swords.
 And He said unto them, It is enough.